jedevc/afnom-missing-semester/_2024/editors.md

 -   `M-b` means that you should hold the META key (remember, you may know this as the ALT key) while pressing `b`.

 Most shortcuts you will use will be preceded by `C-x` or `C-c`, or consist of `M-<key>`.
 This is one of the general rules that is followed by convention.
-Many shortcuts in Emacs in mnemonic; this might help you to remember them.
+Many shortcuts in Emacs are mnemonic; this might help you to remember them.

 ## Don\'t Panic!